Functors, Applicative, and Monads

 Once we apply

-to the first container, we have a container (m_b_to_c
+fmapto the first container, we have a container (m_b_to_c) with a function of typeb -> cin it.To keep applying

 What happens if function

-Applicative functors are conceived to do precisely this work!
+Applicative functors (see below) are conceived to do precisely this work!

 Applicative functors

 The pure operation creates a container with the given argument.
-The interesting operation is "application"
+The interesting operation is idiomatic application

 Name Law Identity: pure id <*> vv ≡ vv